We all want to have our content ranked first on Google and other search engines such as Bing/Yahoo as well.

 First of all, you need a Google Ads account.
 If you do not have one, just click on the link and proceed as requested.

 If you ever tried PPC (Pay-per-click, also known as cost-per-click – CPC) with Google Ads, you are familiar with this tool.
 You most likely even tried the Keyword Planner.

 (As a side note; When you use Google Keyword Planner, you get data directly from Google, which is very useful, I guess – right? 😉 )

-Google has recently updated their platforms, so when you want to get into the Keyword planner, after login in, just follow simple steps: -> Planning -> Keyword Planner
+Google has recently updated its platforms, so when you want to get into the Keyword planner, after login in, just follow the simple steps: -> Planning -> Keyword Planner

 You have then 2 options:

 Find new keywords OR Get Search Volume and Forecast.

 For the sake of simplicity we focus on the 1st option: Find New Keywords.
 (We decided to have a dedicated post to GKP only).

 By Entering our KW we will get into the Keyword Ideas.

 So we see the results such as Average monthly search, Competition, or Top page bid.